willwade/tts-wrapper/README.md

 ### Using callbacks on word level boundaries

-Note only **Polly, Microsoft and Watson** can do this.
-We can't do this in anything else
+Note only **Polly, Microsoft, Google, UWP, SAPI and Watson** can do this **correctly**.
+We can't do this in anything else but we do do a estimated tonings for all other engines (ie elevenlabs abd witAi)

 ```python
 def my_callback(word: str, start_time: float):